There should be no one in the community that cannot bring something, or take something of value from this wildlife garden project.

 How long are the sessions?

 As long as you want them to be!
-Generally we start at 12 and finish at 4pm, but many of our volunteers choose their own time slots within this, to suit them best.
+Generally we start at 1pm and finish at 4pm.
+Most of our garden volunteer team come for the whole lot, but you are free to choose if you feel that a smaller time slot suits!

 What will I get out of it?